 The vehicle shall be prepared in accordance to paragraphs 5.1.1. and 5.1.2. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.
 At the request of the manufacturer and with approval of the responsible authority, non-fuel background emission sources (e.g. paint, adhesives, plastics, fuel/vapour lines, tyres, and other rubber or polymer components) may be reduced to typical vehicle background levels before testing (e.g. baking of tyres at temperatures of 50 °C or higher for appropriate periods, baking of the vehicle, draining washer fluid).

-For a sealed fuel tank system, the vehicle canisters shall be installed so that access to canisters and connection/disconnection of canisters can be done easily.
+For a sealed fuel tank system, the vehicle carbon canisters shall be installed so that access to carbon canisters and connection/disconnection of carbon canisters can be done easily.

 6.2.
 Mode selections and gear shift prescriptions